learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 ```
 ![](img/ggp-11.png)

-This can be very helpful when making analyeses on the fly!
+This can be very helpful when making analyses on the fly!